rayray0708/Funding_Analysis_with_Deep_Learning/README.md

 ## Installations
 The following dependencies were used to run the code.
 Please copy the code as is to your code editor:
-`from sklearn.model_selection import train_test_split
+`from sklearn.model_selection import train_test_split\
-from sklearn.preprocessing import StandardScaler, OneHotEncoder import pandas as pd import tensorflow as tf import sklearn as skl import keras_tuner as kt from pprint import pprint from tensorflow.keras.models import load_model, save_model`
+from sklearn.preprocessing import StandardScaler, OneHotEncoder\
+import pandas as pd\
+import tensorflow as tf\
+import sklearn as skl\
+import keras_tuner as kt\
+from pprint import pprint\s
+from tensorflow.keras.models import load_model, save_model`

 Please ensure you have the following libraries pre-installed: